 I am not sure where to begin as I think about what I have been unpacking from a life-long of experiences and feeling my way through all the things going on this year.

-It has been a doozy, to say the least, all of it.
+This year of 2020 has been a doozy, to say the least!

 I think there is a book in me about my life and then I think, what makes my story worthy of mentioning because we all have our shit, every one of us.
 And it's all relative.
 What caused me pain, or made me strong or made me choose to live my life the way I do is my journey and we each have our own.
 We can learn from our experiences, we can learn from each other and I have always believed that we are all connected and creating good when we live from our heart.